r4d4m4n71s/cicd_tools/doc/cicd_tools_architecture_plan.md

 - New menu actions can be registered dynamically
 - Template system supports custom template variables and functions
 - Environment management system can be extended for additional configuration options
+- Configuration management provides a foundation for more complex project settings
+- Logging system supports custom handlers and formatters
+- Menu styling can be extended with additional themes